d-uzlov/k8s-homelab/ingress/manual-certificates/readme.md

 # look up available issuers
 kl get clusterissuer
 kl get issuer -A
-# $domain_name is used by acme-dns in ./ingress/cert-manager/acme-dns/readme.md
+# $domain_name is used by acme-dns in /ingress/cert-manager/acme-dns/readme.md
+# for other issuers fill issuer_prefix manually
 issuer_prefix=$domain_name

+mkdir -p ./ingress/manual-certificates/env/
 # if you don't need the wildcard domain, remove it manually
-# remember that you have to remove if when using HTTP01 challenge
+# remember that you _have_ to remove if when using HTTP01 challenge
 cat << EOF > ./ingress/manual-certificates/env/$domain_name-cert-staging.yaml
 ---
 apiVersion: cert-manager.io/v1